GildedPleb/hab-guide/docs/Introduction/what.md

 :::note Is "One Click" Possible?

-Unfortunately, we don't presently think it's feasible to get a HAB Node set up with "1 click" until we can codify best practices around choosing roles for hosts.
+Unfortunately, we don't think it's feasible to get a HAB Node set up with "1 click" until we can codify best practices around choosing roles for hosts.
 The difficulty lies in an answer to this question: Under what metrics should the quorum of leaders be distinguished from the workers?
-Presently, it depends on number of hosts, host type, location, compute, hardware, storage, stability, connectivity, etc., and for all of those looser metrics, we must determine how they quantified.
-The answer here will be opinionated and dependent on operator capabilities, resources, and budget.
+Presently, it depends on number of hosts, host type, location, compute, hardware, storage, stability, connectivity, etc., and for all of those loose metrics, we must determine how they are quantified.
+Until best practices are known, the answers here will be opinionated and dependent on operator capabilities, resources, and budget.

-Point is, it seems like there will be, for a while to come, a needed step where the operator decides who is who among his hosts and how each should be provisioned, such that a HAB Node can not be created in "1 click".
+Point is, it seems like there will be, for a while to come, a needed step where the operator decides who is who among his hosts and how each should be provisioned.
+As such, a HAB Node can not be created in "1 click".
 But let's not overstate that: with netbooting and a GUI, we can get _incredibly_ close.
 It's not inconceivable to get there with "n clicks" where n does not exceed the number of _hosts_.